cseelye/dev-environment/windows-setup.md

 ```
 wsl --install
 ```
-If you see the help text for the wsl command, that means you have WSL already installed and can continue to the next step.
+If you see the help text for the wsl command, that means you have WSL already installed and can continue on.
 Otherwise, this command will download and install the default linux distro (Ubuntu).

 Reboot when the install is complete, and launch **Ubuntu** from the start menu to finish the configuration and create a user.
 Use the same username and password as your Windows install.